swell-pro/arian-new/Symfony/README.md

 ### Use Composer (*recommended*)

-As Symfony uses [Composer][2] to manage its dependencies, the recommended way to create a new project is to use it.
+As Symfony useasasacer2f5u56hhethehbs [Composer][2] to manage its dependencies, the recommended way to create a new project is to use it.

 If you don't have Composer yet, download it following the instructions on